In honor of

 Two greats from the annals of documentary photography history.

-When the theme of this blog was changed in 2017 to a zine format all the photos lost their original spacing and formatting.
+When the theme of this blog was changed to a zine format all the photos lost their original spacing and formatting.
 I don’t have time to go back and adjust the thousands of photos used in hundreds of posts to their original layout…but I’m sure you will still get the message!

 Taken in part from Secrets of Candid Photography artist’s book by Daniel D. Teoli Jr.

 When I refer to ‘shooting from the hip’ I am talking about shooting blind.
 The shot does not have to be exactly done from the hip.
 The shot can be taken overhead, chest level, behind the head or back, down low or from the proverbial hip.